In today’s marketplace, you need a pre-approval* letter. Not a prequalification letter…

 You’ll also be asked about any monthly payments you’re required to make each month to different creditors such as a credit card or car payment.
 Payments such as your phone bill or utility bill each month aren’t counted.

 Your mortgage lender will then take this information, factor in current market rates, and calculate your qualifying mortgage payment.
-From this, the loan officer will then provide you with an approximate loan amount based upon the hypothetical payment.
+From this, the loan officer will then provide you with an approximate loan amount based on the hypothetical payment.

 If you’d like, your loan officer can provide you with a prequalification letter based on your conversation.
 However, sellers, as well as real estate agents, know that a prequalification letter isn’t verified.
 It’s just a conversation.
 Even though the information you provided the loan officer was accurate, it needs to be verified by third-party sources.